-- (a) Compilation of bidding documentation, detailed in paragraph 22. - (b) Public invitation of bids, detailed in paragraph 23. - (c) Site meetings or briefing sessions, detailed in paragraph 23. - (d) Handling of bids submitted in response to public invitation. - (e) Evaluation of bids, detailed in paragraph 29. - (f) Awarding of contracts, detailed in paragraph 30. - (g) Administration of contracts - (g)(i) After approval of a bid, the Accounting Officer and the bidder must enter into a written agreement. - (h) Proper record keeping - (h)(i) Original / legal copies of written contracts and agreements must be kept in a secure place for reference purposes. - (j) Feedback to contractor who participated to the bid by publicizing the awarded contract on the municipal website.
+(a) Compilation of bidding documentation,

+- (b) Public invitation of bids

+- (c) Site meetings or briefing sessions, d

+- (d) Handling of bids submitted in response to public invitation.

+- (e) Evaluation of bids,

+- (f) Awarding of contracts,

+- (g) Administration of contracts and.

+- (h) Proper record keeping -

-Bid documentation for competitive bids
+21. Bid documentation for competitive bids

-- (1) the criteria to which bid documentation for a competitive bidding process must comply, must - (a) Take into account - - (i) The general conditions of contract and any special conditions of contract, if specified; - (ii) Any Treasury guidelines on bid documentation; and - (iii) The requirements of the Construction Industry Development Board, in the case of a bid relating to construction, upgrading or refurbishment of buildings or infrastructure; - (b) Include the evaluation and adjudication criteria, including any criteria required by other applicable legislation;

-- (c) Compel bidders to declare any conflict of interest they may have in the transaction for which the bid is submitted; - (d) compel bidders to declare whether they work for the state or not; - (e) Include a tax clearance certificate issued by SARS; - (f) If the value of the transaction is expected to exceed R10 million (VAT included), require bidders to furnish - (i) If the bidder is required by law to prepare annual financial statements for auditing, their audited annual financial statements (Aan) for the past three years; or - (Bb) since their establishment if established during the past three years; - (ii) a certificate signed by the bidder certifying that the bidder has no undisputed commitments for municipal services towards a municipality or other service provider in respect of which payment is overdue for more than 30 days; - (iii) Particulars of any contracts awarded to the bidder by an organ of state during the past five years, including particulars of any material non-compliance or dispute concerning the execution of such contract; - (iv) a statement indicating whether any portion of the goods or services are expected to be sourced from outside the Republic, and, if so, what portion and whether any portion of payment from the municipality or municipal entity is expected to be transferred out of the Republic; - (g) stipulate that disputes must be settled by means of mutual consultation, mediation (with or without legal representation), or, when unsuccessful, in a South African court of law; - (h) where surety is required it shall be in the form of cash, a certified cheque, or a bank guarantee from a banking institution registered in terms of the Banks Act, 1965 (Act No. 23 of 1965) or from an insurer registered in terms of the Insurance Act, 1943 (Act No. 27 of 1943).
-Where bids in Category A cannot raise the required surety of 2, 5%, and it is feasible to deduct the amount from the Preliminary and General (P+G) payment certificate, such concessions may be granted;
+- (1) the criteria to which bid documentation for a competitive bidding process must comply, must - (a) Take into account - - (i) The general conditions of contract and any special conditions of contract, if specified; - (ii) Any Treasury guidelines on bid documentation; and - (iii) The requirements of the Construction Industry Development Board, in the case of a bid relating to construction, upgrading or refurbishment of buildings or infrastructure; - (b) Include the evaluation and adjudication criteria, including any criteria required by other applicable legislation; - (c) Compel bidders to declare any conflict of interest they may have in the transaction for which the bid is submitted; - (d) compel bidders to declare whether they work for the state or not; - (e) Include a tax clearance certificate issued by SARS; - (f) If the value of the transaction is expected to exceed R10 million (VAT included), require bidders to furnish - (i) If the bidder is required by law to prepare annual financial statements for auditing, their audited annual financial statements - (Aa) for the past three years; or - (Bb) since their establishment if established during the past three years; - (ii) a certificate signed by the bidder certifying that the bidder has no undisputed commitments for municipal services towards a municipality or other service provider in respect of which payment is overdue for more than 30 days; - (iii) Particulars of any contracts awarded to the bidder by an organ of state during the past five years, including particulars of any material non-compliance or dispute concerning the execution of such contract; - (iv) a statement indicating whether any portion of the goods or services are expected to be sourced from outside the Republic, and, if so, what portion and whether any portion of payment from the municipality or municipal entity is expected to be transferred out of the Republic;

+(g) stipulate that disputes must be settled by means of mutual consultation, mediation (with or without legal representation), or, when unsuccessful, in a South African court of law: